awsdocs/aws-go-developer-guide/doc_source/configuring-sdk.rst

     sess := session.New(&aws.Config{Region: aws.String("us-west-2")})

+.. _specifying-credentials:

 Specifying Credentials
 ======================

 The |sdk-go| requires credentials (an access key and secret access key) to sign requests to AWS.
 You can specify your credentials in several different locations, depending on your particular use case.
-For information about obtaining credentials, see :ref:`Setting Up <setting-up>`.
+For information about obtaining credentials, see :doc:`Setting Up <setting-up>`.

 When you initialize a new service client without providing any credential arguments, the SDK uses the :sdk-go-api-deep:`default credential provider